bbqz007/zhelper/codecvt/README.md

 icu is fastest in almost cases.

+std::codecvt is easiest to use.

 icu is especially good at toUnicode, while std::codecvt is especially bad at UTF8toUnicode.

+std::codecvt is especially good at UnicodetoUTF8, it plays fastest.

 iconv using more buffer can play better, while icu does not need more.